iTwin/appui/docs/changehistory/NextVersion.md

 ### FilterBuilder changes

 Added support for `Between` and `Not between` operators in `PropertyFilterBuilder`.
 This required to make some breaking changes to `@beta` APIs of `PropertyFilterBuilder`.
-These changes include internal components of `PropertyFilterBuilder` (`PropertyFilterBuilderRuleOperator`, `PropertyFilterBuilderRuleValue` and `PropertyFilterBuilderActions`) that are exposed to allow customizing `PropertyFilterBuilder` component.
+These changes include internal components of `PropertyFilterBuilder` (`PropertyFilterBuilderRuleValue` and `PropertyFilterBuilderActions`) that are exposed to allow customizing `PropertyFilterBuilder` component.
 If `PropertyFilterBuilder` is used without any customizations these changes should not break anything.

 - Updated UI of the `FilterBuilder` component. #686
 - Updated `PropertyFilterRule.operator` property type to support setting it using `PropertyFilterRuleOperator` enum or string value.